unipv-larl/udeasy/about.md

 design of the query
 * there is no need to learn any query language

-udeasy is available for Windows, MacOS and Linux distributions (see the [download page](download.md)).
+UDeasy is available for Windows, MacOS and Linux distributions (see the [download page](download.md)).